-We may be unable to obtain debt or other financing on favorable terms or at all.
+$We \ may \ be \ unable \ to \ obtain \ debt \ or \ other \ financing \ on \ favorable \ terms \ or \ at \ all.$

 There are inherent risks in our ability to borrow.
-Our lenders may have suffered losses related to their lending and other financial relationships, especially because of the general weakening of the national economy, increased financial instability of many borrowers and the declining value of their assets.
-As a result, lenders may become insolvent or tighten their lending standards, which could make it more difficult for us to increase the available commitment under our Revolving Credit Facility, refinance our existing indebtedness or to obtain other financing on favorable terms or at all.
+Our lenders may be unable to lend to us or tighten their lending standards, which could make it more difficult for us to increase the available commitment under our Revolving Credit Facility, refinance our existing indebtedness or to obtain other financing on favorable terms or at all.
 Our financial condition and results of operations would be adversely affected if we were unable to draw funds under our Revolving Credit Facility because of a lender default or to obtain other cost-effective financing.